 Acrylic on canvas - 36" x 48"

-If there's one thing you'll hear time and time again about Cuba it's that despite the poverty and general malaise about the way things run in the country, the people there have an incredible spirit and a sweet nature that transcends their daily struggles.
-At each house I approached, my plan to find my grandfathers lost art was considered with fascination and genuine desire to help.
-I was always let in and introduced to whoever was home as if I was a distant relative.
-After telling my story to dozens of people and getting no leads I was directed to the house of the town historian, which leads us to this specific portrait.
+If there's one thing you'll hear time and time again about Cuba, it's that despite the poverty and general discontent about the way things run in the country, the people there have an incredible spirit and a sweet nature that transcends their daily struggles.
+At each house I approached, my plan to find my grandfather's art was considered with fascination and genuine desire to help.
+More often than not, I was invited in and treated as if I were a long lost relative.
+One day, after telling my story to dozens of people and getting no leads I was directed to the house of Hector, the town historian.

 When I reached the house, his wife greeted me at the door and invited me in before I could even say why I was there.
 She offered me a seat in the sitting room and called on her husband who was working in the backyard.
 As we waited for him she offered me coffee and I recounted my travels throughout the country and how I had arrived at her doorstep; and as with all the people I had met before, I was made to feel like an old friend or a distant relative.